 Where you see the Registered Organisation logo, you can be confident that the organisation’s work will be carried out to the accepted professional standards that local authorities and others insist upon.

 Click here for a list of Registered Organisations.

 Registering a commercial organisation demonstrates the requisite skills to provide informed and reliable advice, execute schemes of work appropriate to the circumstances, minimising uncertainty, delay and cost, and subscribe to codes of professional conduct and practice.
-IfA actively promotes Registered Organisations to potential clients.
-Therefore IfA strongly recommends registration for quality conscious organisations.
+CIfA actively promotes Registered Organisations to potential clients.
+Therefore CIfA strongly recommends registration for quality conscious organisations.

 Registered curatorial organisations ensure and demonstrate a commitment to quality service and professional standards.
 It can help ensure a continuity of service provision and add additional ‘weight’ for officers when appearing at Public Inquiries.

 Registered educational organisations have improved access to and a more central position within the wider profession.
 Registration helps institutions keep abreast of developments within the historic environment, strengthen links between the academic and commercial worlds and demonstrate commitment to professional standards.
 Access to employers across the sector is a strong selling point with potential students.

 Click here if you are interested in registering your organisation.